assemihab/100_Days_of_cuda/README.md

 # day 1
-Reading introduction to PMPP and getting ready for the challenge
+Reading the introduction in PMPP and getting ready for the challenge